 As businesses take more and more of their operations online, cyber security is incredibly important.
 You need to protect your assets, your employees and most importantly, the information and data that your employees trust you to keep private.

-With the rates of data breaches and hacks skyrocketing the past few years, this focus on cybersecurity should be greater than ever.
+With the rates of data breaches and hacks skyrocketing over the past few years, this focus on cybersecurity should be greater than ever.
 With that in mind, this blog post is going to examine and look at some best practices when it comes to securing your business.

 Educate Your Employees